Bitter Sweet (2009 film)

 Bitter/Sweet is a 2009 romantic comedy film.
+The film showed at the Houston International WorldFest where it won best picture and best director for Jeff Hare.
+The film was distributed by Worldwide Film Entertainment.

 Premise

 Brian Chandler (Kip Pardue), an American businessman, is sent to Thailand by his boss, coffee mogul Calvert Jenkins (James Brolin) in search of local coffee beans to purchase.
 Upon arrival to Thailand, Brian is met by Ticha (Napakpapha Nakprasitte) who becomes his guide, as he finds more than just coffee, and finds out what the original purpose of his trip is.